Yiniau/native-spa-route/README.md

 </native-route>
 ```

-if this module could write content as child, like `<native-route>content here </native-route>`
+If this module could write content as child, like `<native-route> content here </native-route>`

-Sure, that is possible.
-But you need to do some extra work to make it look like good.
+Of course it works.
+But you need to do extra work to make them perform better.

 Becouse the Broswer will take unregisted component as `HTMLUnknowElement`, the content of them will visibale.
 So you need to hidden them by css: